Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Related Work

-Contrary to the concise properties, some researchers preferred to describe the chemical structure in detail. \citet{RN5} , for instance, constructed a smooth and continuous three-dimensional density representation of each crystal based on different atomic positions and designed an encoding/decoding system for molecules. \citet{RN10} presented the atomic configuration as a two-dimensional periodic table and normalized the table to mimic a digital image.
-They trained a multitask CNN model that outputs the lattice parameters and enthalpy of formation simultaneously.
-The experimental results presented that their method achieved competitive performance on OQMD and ICSD.
+{ With large-scale data available, researchers tend to use data-driven approaches that make greater use of low-level structural information.} { Hoffmann et al.} \cite{hoffmann2019data}, for instance, constructed a smooth and continuous three-dimensional density representation of each crystal based on different atomic positions and designed an {autoencoder/decoder network to predict innovative materials.} { The method benefits from the detailed structural information but requires high computational power.} { Zheng et al.}\cite{zheng2018machine} presented the atomic configuration as a two-dimensional periodic table and normalized the table to mimic a digital image.
+They trained a multitask Convolutional Neural Networks (CNN) model that outputs the lattice parameters and enthalpy of formation simultaneously.
+The experimental results supported that their method achieved competitive performance on ICSD \cite{hellenbrandt2004inorganic} and OQMD \cite{kirklin2015open}. {Schütt et al. \cite{Schutt2018schnet} also described materials using periodic tables.
+The proposed architecture, Schnet, used a continuous filter convolutional layers to model local correlations and yielded excellent performance for predicting a group of molecular properties.}

-Graph-based models could handle variant inputs and thus have attracted much attention in chemistry. \citet{RN14} described a molecule by a set of n atoms with nuclear charges and atomic positions and proposed to use continuous filter convolutional layers to model local correlations.
-The Schnet presented excellent performance on molecules property prediction. \citet{RN18} described a crystal using an undirected graph, where the vertices and edges correspond to the atoms and bonds, respectively.
-The atomic interactions were captured by a specific convolution layer, and a pooling layer embedded the graph into the feature space.
-The CGCNN model presented excellent performance on a broad array of properties, including formation energy, bandgap, Fermi energy, and elastic properties. \citet{RN16} adapted the original CGCNN using multitask learning \citet{RN17} , and their experiments showed that sharing parameters in the lower level improved the prediction performance.
-Some researchers tried to integrate additional knowledge in the model for better performance. \citet{RN11} developed an universal model to predict property for both molecules and crystals by incorporating state variables, such as temperature, pressure, and entropy. \citet{RN19} added a relative position matrix into the model and provided a mechanism to handle the feature update process.
-Their 3DGCN model showed good performance on predicting molecular properties and biochemical activities.
+Graph-based models could handle variant inputs and thus have attracted much attention in chemistry. {Xie et al. \cite{xie2018crystal} proposed Crystal Graph Convolutional Neural Network (CGCNN) that described crystals using undirected graphs, where the vertices and edges corresponded to the atoms and bonds, respectively.
+CGCNN captured the atomic interactions using the graph convolution layers, and a pooling layer embedded the graph into the feature space.} The CGCNN model showed excellent performance on various properties, including formation energy, bandgap, Fermi energy, and elastic properties. { Sanyal et al.} \cite{RN16} adapted the original CGCNN using multitask learning \cite{RN17}, and their experiments showed that sharing parameters in the lower level improved the prediction performance.